usc-isi-i2/kgtk/docs/transform/lift.md

                         input file.
 (Optional, use '-' for stdout.)
   --matched-label-output-file MATCHED_LABEL_OUTPUT_FILE
                         A KGTK output file that will contain matched label edges.
 This file will have the same columns as the source of the labels, either the input file or the label file.
 (Optional, use '-' for stdout.)
+  --unmatched-label-output-file UNMATCHED_LABEL_OUTPUT_FILE
+                        A KGTK output file that will contain unmatched label edges.
+This file will have the same columns as the source of the labels, either the input file or the label file.
+(Optional, use '-' for stdout.)